AllenInstitute/AllenSDK/allensdk/api/cloud_cache/README.md

 The classes defined in this directory are designed to provide programmatic access to version-controlled, cloud-hosted datasets.
-Users download these datasets using the `CloudCache` class defined in `cloud_cache.py`.
+Users download these datasets using sub-classes of the `CloudCache` class defined in `cloud_cache.py`.
 The datasets accessed by `CloudCache` generally consist of three parts

 - Some arbitrary number of metadata files.
 These will be csv files suitable for reading with pandas.